b-dhillon/6protons/notes/to-do.md

 # OOP REFACTOR:
 ## To-do:

-Make final classes code look more like Three.JS core code.
-Very clean.

 # Camera:
 - implement translate-circle-oo.ts

-# Model:
-- Handle animation clip construction
+# Make final classes code look more like Three.JS core code.
+Very clean.
+# Test, test, test, test.

 - Learn proper best-practices error handling --> Best practices for Try/Catch and when to throw errors.
-- When to throw an error vs. when to throw an exception
+  - Also: when to throw an error vs. when to throw an exception

 - think about deploying the full on Factory Method pattern as an AnimationFactory
   - that could support both model animations and camera animations?

-# More To-do:
+# Front-end to-do:
-- Write tests

 - Re-factor the animation controllers for Models and Camera
 - Get mixers of models down from 4 to 2 --> should increase performance if they are all different mixers
-- Compile all types and interfaces.

 # Cleaning
 - Remove unnecessary comments
 - Make functions hold to SRP
+- Compile all types and interfaces.